edgedb/edgedb/docs/stdlib/generic.rst

     :index: length count array

-    Returns an :eql:type:`int64` of counted values within a type.
+    Returns a count of a given value's constituents.

-    This function works with the :eql:type:`str`, :eql:type:`bytes` and :eql:type:`array` types.
-Strings and bytes will return a scalar value:
+    This function works with the :eql:type:`str`, :eql:type:`bytes` and :eql:type:`array` types:

     .. code-block:: edgeql-repl